Getting Chores Done With Your ADHD Kid: A How-to Guide

 Organize Your Home to Be More Helpful For Your Child To Learn

-Another issue your child with ADHD may face when cleaning up is that they can be paralyzed by the small decisions like where things should go, and which things should go first.
+Another issue your child with ADHD may face when cleaning up is that they can be paralyzed by small decisions like where things should go, and which things should go first.
 Reorganizing your child’s room can help them immensely when they are faced with this issue.
-Labeling where your child’s toys should go, where their dirty laundry is supposed to be placed and where clean clothes should go can go a long way.
+Labeling where your child’s toys should go, where their dirty laundry is supposed to be placed, and where clean clothes should go can go a long way.
 Clear containers are your best friend here as they provide a visual reference for your child.

-Provide Incentive for Completing Tasks
+Provide Incentives for Completing Tasks

-It definitely helps any child, not just those dealing with ADHD to reinforce the value of doing their chores by providing a reward for completing them.
-These rewards can be simple, like providing a bit of spending money, or you could reward them with something more substantial like a day out with them or letting them visit their friends have them over to play.
+It helps any child, not just those dealing with ADHD to reinforce the value of doing their chores by providing a reward for completing them.
+These rewards can be simple, like providing a bit of spending money, or you could reward them with something more substantial like a day out with them or letting them visit their friends and have them over to play.

-When teaching them to cook, sometimes the meal itself is its own reward.
+When teaching them to cook, sometimes the meal itself is its reward.
 But once they’ve become more accustomed to cooking with you in the kitchen, a good reward might be to invite a friend or two for a meal for them to bond with friends.
 It’s the perfect way to also boost their social skills while teaching them valuable life skills as well.

 What’s extremely important here however is that you keep your promise of the reward as much as possible.
 Nothing will kill your child’s motivation to do things more than being essentially lied to.
 Only define rewards that you are willing to commit to, and do not add extra tasks in the middle of their chores as further stipulations to receive the reward.